gregriff/gpt-cli/README.md

 ## Installation and Recommended Setup

 Developed on MacOS and Ubuntu.
-All instructions will assume a *nix machine with Python 3.11+ installed.
+All instructions will assume a unix-like OS with Python 3.11+ installed.

 An OpenAI API key is required to access the GPT models and an Anthropic API key is needed for the Claude models.
 Both of these companies currently require paying for usage credits in advance, so ensure you have an account with money loaded before using the CLI.